neumino/neumino.github.io/_posts/2014-12-20-thinky-rethinkdb-my-take.md

 where it stands.
 My thoughts on the subject are similar but slightly different:
 RethinkDB is development friendly.

 - RethinkDB is schemaless.
-  - Flexible schemas are like dynamically typed languages.
-They are easier to learn, faster to bootstrap with.
-  - No schema means no migration is needed to update a schema.
+A schemaless database is like a dynamic programming language; they are both easier to learn and allow for faster bootstrapping.
+Additionally, changing the format of your data doesn’t require any migration.

 - [ReQL](http://rethinkdb.com/docs/introduction-to-reql/) (RethinkDB Query
 Language) is embedded in the host language, meaning no more SQL strings or